hoaC0/hoa-chau-portfolio/README.md

 ## Description

 This portfolio website serves as a digital resume and project showcase.
 It features a clean, modern design with smooth animations and a responsive layout.
-The site is built using HTML and CSS.
+The site is built using HTML,CSS und JavaScript.